-- How Long do Butterfly Tail Goldfish Live?
+- How Many Years Do Butterfly Tail Goldfish Live?

-- Video: A Close Look at the Species
+- Video: A Look at them in Action

-Being one of the most unique breeds of all fancy goldfish, it’s the prominent tail that sets this fish apart from all the other goldfish species.
+Being one of the most unique breeds of all fancy goldfish, it’s the prominent tail that sets them apart from all the other varieties.

-At any point when the Butterfly Tail is resting, their tail will fan out to display a fascinating shape and sometimes a range of colors.
+At any point when it’s resting, their tail will fan out to display a fascinating shape and sometimes a range of colors.

-This variation obviously makes the Butterfly Tail look very different, and many experienced fish owners will have a preference about which they find more attractive.
+This variation obviously makes them look very different, and many experienced fish owners will have a preference for which they find more attractive.

-The most common varieties of the Butterfly Tail goldfish are the ‘Panda’ breeds which are black and white in color, and the rather sadly named ‘Lesser Panda’ which are red and black.
+The most common varieties are the ‘Panda’ breeds which are black and white in color, and the rather sadly named ‘Lesser Panda’ which are red and black.

 It’s possible to find Butterfly Tails in a wide range of colors, but the key thing to look for is the body should be one solid color, and then the second color will be on the outer band of the tail.

-The Butterfly Tail breed isn’t one of the larger breeds of fancy fish, and will typically grow to around 5 inches, but in the right conditions have been known to reach 8 inches.
+The Butterfly Tail breed isn’t one of the larger types of fancy fish, and will typically grow to around 5 inches, but in the right conditions have been known to reach 8 inches.

 Of course, the tail will be very long and will make up a good proportion of the overall size of the fish.

-Similar to many breeds of fancy goldfish, in a well-maintained home aquarium that’s regularly cleaned and monitored, the Butterfly Tail breed can expect a life of around 10-15 years.
+Similar to many breeds of fancy goldfish, in a well-maintained home aquarium that’s regularly cleaned and monitored, they can expect a life of around 10-15 years.

-Although the Butterfly Tail was developed mainly as a fancy fish breed in Japan, it actually originates from China and was only brought over to Japan in the 1980s.
+Although they were developed mainly as a fancy fish breed in Japan, it actually originates from China and was only brought over to Japan in the 1980s.

-Not much is known about the early breeding of the Butterfly Tail, with the only real links that are commonly made suggesting it’s likely to be a variation of the Telescope breed of goldfish.
+Not much is known about the early breeding of them, with the only real links that are commonly made suggesting it’s likely to be a variation of the Telescope eye.

-It’s assumed this is where the bubble eyes are inherited from for those Butterfly Tails that still have this trait.
+It’s assumed this is where the bubble eyes are inherited from for those that still have this trait.

 Like most of the fancy goldfish breeds, they aren’t generally recommended for beginner aquarium owners but aren’t the hardest type of fish to keep by a long way.

-Although they’re very similar to other fancy goldfish when you consider their ‘difficulty level,’ the Butterfly Tail tends to be harder to get hold of, making them a rarer fish to seen in home aquariums.
+Although they’re very similar to other fancy goldfish when you consider their ‘difficulty level,’ the Butterfly Tail tends to be harder to get hold of, making them a rarer sight to be seen in home aquariums.

-If you can set up your aquarium to cater for their delicate tails and are confident in monitoring the temperature and water levels, the Butterfly Tail breed can comfortably live a long and happy life in a home aquarium.
+If you can set up your aquarium to cater to their delicate tails and are confident in monitoring the temperature and water levels, they can comfortably live a long and happy life in a home aquarium.